bntjah/lancache/README.md

 		/srv/lancache/steam/tmp

-	- 10.1 chowning can be achieved by: sudo chmod -R 755 /srv/lancache
+	- 11.1 chowning can be achieved by: sudo chmod -R 755 /srv/lancache
 		sudo chown lancache:lancache /srv/lancache

+	12) Copy the conf folder and contents (where you originally git cloned it to in step 4) to /usr/local/nginx/conf/
-	11) echo Start Nginx with the following
+	13) echo Start Nginx with the following
-	- 10.1 cd /usr/local/nginx/sbin/
+	- 13.1 cd /usr/local/nginx/sbin/
-	- 10.2 sudo ./nginx
+	- 13.2 sudo ./nginx

 	Optional A) Monitor Through nload
 		-A.1 sudo apt-get install nload -y